Male Pattern Baldness: Stages, Treatment & Prevention

 1. Herbal Remedies: Ingredients such as saw palmetto, aloe vera, ginseng, and pumpkin seed oil are thought to have properties that promote or inhibit hair growth.
 They are frequently available in the form of supplements or topical applications.

 2. Essential Oils: When applied to the scalp, essential oils such as rosemary oil, peppermint oil, and lavender oil have been shown to stimulate hair growth.
-These oils may increase circulation and nourish the hair follicles.
+These hair oils may increase circulation and nourish the hair follicles.

 3. Nutritional Supplements: Biotin, vitamins (such as B-complex vitamins, vitamin D, and vitamin E), minerals (such as iron and zinc), and omega-3 fatty acids are commonly used as supplements to support hair health and growth.